SamuelAlexander/face-following-robot-uno-q/README.md

 - **Arduino App Lab v0.6** or later (runs in-browser, no local install needed)
 - A computer on the same network as the UNO Q

-No Edge Impulse account is required, this project uses a built-in face-detection model.
-See [Next Steps](#next-steps) to train a custom model.
+- Edge Impulse Studio account

 ### Source code